Honesty is The Best Policy: Cultivating Authenticity in Your Practice

 Nicole Brustkern

 By partnering my practice with Portrait, I have had the opportunity to collaborate with a community of like-minded providers who promote authenticity and integrity in the field of aesthetics.
-You can find more unfiltered truths on skincare, injectables, and aesthetic medicine on my blog, www.letstoxaboutit.com.
+You can find more unfiltered truth on skincare, injectables, and aesthetic medicine on my blog, www.letstoxaboutit.com.
 You can also find me on Instagram and Tiktok at @letstoxaboutit.